skkprogress/chef-web-docs/content/aws_marketplace.md

 1. Configure stack options:

     - **Tags:** Create a tag that can be used to refer to your resources (for example, `Key: Name, Value: Chef-automate-stack`).
-    - **Permission:** You need to create an IAM role with `AmazonEC2FullAccess` to enable resource creation via the cloud formation template.
-Once created, you can select it in the dropdown menu.
+    - **Permission:** Create an IAM role with `AmazonEC2FullAccess` to enable resource creation using the cloud formation template.
+Once created, select the IAM role from the dropdown menu.
     - **Stack failure options:** AWS provides two option:

         - **Roll back all stack resources:** In case of failure, it should rollback all created resources (`Default: Roll back all stack resources`).